magneticio/vamp-demo/demos/04-particles/README.md

 This deployment as configured an error rate which simulates that 50% of the calls towards the backend are failing.
 During the release this should result in the behavior that the release is being rolled back as soon as the application reports itself unhealthy.

+Show the url `http://particles.{name}.demo.vamp.cloud/user/a`. demonstrated the ability to segment users/tenants and release new version to a small subset of users.

 ![v1.1.0 Tenant](images/v1.1.0-tenant.png)
 ![v1.0.1 All](images/v1.0.1-all.png)